aeternity/protocol/epoch_api/spend_api_usage.md

 ## Send tokens to another account

 In order to send tokens, you need to have tokens i.e. a positive (non-zero) balance.
-You obtain tokens e.g. after having mined successfully.
+You obtain tokens e.g. after having mined successfully a block or received tokens through a transaction.

 You need to know the public key to send tokens to (are returned by the `/account/pub-key` HTTP API).